 There are also electronic cigarettes that do not contain nicotine.
 These products can be sold in retail stores so long as the manufacturers do not make ‘therapeutic’ claims – for example, claims that the products can help people quit smoking.
 Only products that have been approved by the Therapeutic Goods Administration can be marketed as quitting aids.
 So far, no electronic cigarette has received approval from the Therapeutic Goods Administration.

-For more information, visit the Victorian Department of Health and the Therapeutic Goods Administration websites.
+For more information on electronic cigarettes generally, visit the Victorian Department of Health and the Therapeutic Goods Administration websites.